MutheuTheAnalyst/Ms-Excel-project-one/README.md

 * The variables include:Marital status,Gender,Income,Children,Education,Occupation,Home owner,Cars,Commute,Region,Age,Purchased bike.

-* NB:Variables in this case, are the attributes of identifiers that may have influenced their decision of whether or not to purchase a bike.
+* NB:Variables, in this case, are the attributes of identifiers that may have influenced their decision of whether or not to purchase a bike.

 # **Dataset Cleaning**
 * The first step in data analysis is oftenly data cleaning.In our case,we proceed to data cleaning after data overview.